Best Software for 2025 is now live!

 8. ABC analysis

 Not all inventory items contribute equally to a company’s success.
 ABC analysis categorizes items based on their importance.
 A-items are high-value, high-impact products.
-B-items are moderately important and C-items are lower-value that may require more relaxed management.
+B-items are moderately important, and C-items have lower values and may require more relaxed management.
 This prioritization ensures that products are restocked effectively, focusing on stocking items that deliver the highest value to customers and businesses.

 The steps break down a basic ABC analysis.